ibm-cloud-docs/solution-tutorials/secure-network-enclosure2.md

 ### Order VLANs

-To create the private enclosure in the target data center, public and private VLANs for servers must be assigned, along with transit VLANs for the VRA.
-There is no charge for the first private and first public VLANs and VRA transit VLANs.
+To create the private enclosure in the target data center, the required public and private VLANs for servers must first be assigned.
+There is no charge for the first private and first public VLANs.
 Additional VLANs to support a multi-tier application topology are chargable.

-VRA and user VLANs are ordered via a [support ticket](https://console.bluemix.net/docs/infrastructure/vlans/order-vlan.html#order-vlans).
-Note the number of VLANs available to each client in a data center is limited.
-Ordering VLANs by support ticket ensures that both VRA and server VLANs are associated with the same frontend and backend data center routers on the {{site.data.keyword.Bluemix_notm}} network.
+To ensure that sufficinet VLANs are available on the same data center router and can be associated with the VRA, it is advised that they are ordered via a [support ticket](https://console.bluemix.net/docs/infrastructure/vlans/order-vlan.html#order-vlans).

 In the [vlan_request_form_fill_in.pdf](https://public.dhe.ibm.com/cloud/bluemix/network/vlans/vlan_request_form_fill_in.pdf) specify:
   - target data center
-  - 1 x public VRA transit VLAN
-  - 1 x private VRA transit VLAN
-  - 1 x private server VLAN
+  - 1 x private VLAN
+  - Description: 'For use with VRA/Network Gateway'
   - additional private VLANs if required

+The support ticket may take several hours to action.
+You will be notified if additional information is required, or confirmation for authorising additional chargable VLANs and final completion by email to the address associated with your user account.
+Record the VLANs assigned as these will be needed in a later step.

 ## Provision Virtual Router Appliance